-Notes: 1 External requests, auto requests and on-chip peripheral module (CMT) requests are all available.
+Notes: 1.
+External requests, auto requests and on-chip peripheral module (CMT) requests are all available.

-2 External requests, auto requests and on-chip peripheral module requests are all available.
-When the IrDA, SCI, or A/D converter is also the transfer request source, however, the transfer destination or transfer source must be the IrDA, SCI, or A/D converter, respectively.
+- External requests, auto requests and on-chip peripheral module requests are all available.
+When the IrDA, SCI, or A/D converter is also the transfer request source, however, the transfer destination or transfer source must be the IrDA, SCI, or A/D converter, respectively. - 3.
+If the transfer request source is the IrDA, SCI, or A/D converter only cycle-steal mode is available.

-- If the transfer request source is the IrDA, SCI, or A/D converter only cycle-steal mode is available. - 4.
-The access size permitted when the transfer destination or source is an on-chip peripheral module register. - 5.
-If the transfer request is an external request, only channels 0 and 1 are available. - 6.
-If the transfer request source is DRAM or SDRAM, the transfer size should be set smaller than the bus width.
+- 4. The access size permitted when the transfer destination or source is an on-chip peripheral module register. - 5.
+If the transfer request is an external request, only channels 0 and 1 are available.